bbatsov/batsov.com/_posts/2021-12-19-building-emacs-from-source-with-pgtk.md

 title/header and the menubar).
 While the screenshot above is from Windows, everyone using Wayland on Linux will experience the same benefits as well.

-One thing to note is that when you're installing Emacs from source you won't get a menu entry for Emacs in your Windows start menu or distribution application launcher.
+One thing to note is that when you're installing Emacs from source you won't get a menu entry for Emacs in your Windows start menu or Linux distribution application launcher.
 This you can easily fix by creating the necessary `.desktop` file (e.g. `/usr/share/applications/emacs29.desktop` on Ubuntu):

 ```